-Company To Microchip Employees For Ease Of Buying Snacks – Seen On Fox & Friends [Opinion]
+Company To Microchip Employees For Ease Of Buying Snacks [Opinion]

 — KB (@Proverbs___2) July 17, 2017

 So why would the Three Square Market want to chip their employees for the purpose of snack buying?
-This company supplies these chips, that’s the business they are in, so how can you advertise these rice-size chips for other businesses if your own employees are using them?
-This might be the question to ask yourself when pondering what is so important about snack buying that you would even suggest an implant for that purpose.
-Maybe it is the best way to advertise, by having the employees use them.
+This company supplies these chips — that’s the business they are in — so how can you advertise these rice-size chips for other businesses if your own employees are using them?
+This might be the question to ask yourself when pondering what is so important about snack-buying that you would even suggest an implant for that purpose.
+Maybe it is the best way to advertise by having the employees use them.

 Swedes are using a microchip in their hand to pay for train tickets – https://t.co/eKfzw1rAtH